-The 2021 edition of two of the largest industry conferences for the residential construction market were held virtually this month: KBIS (the Kitchen & Bath Industry Show) & IBS (the International Builders’ Show).
-Armed with a tremendous amount of valuable information shared by leading industry experts, we narrowed our focus on topics and insights that could help homeowners make smart design decisions for both the near and long term.
+Findings from the 2021 virtual edition of two of the largest industry conferences for the residential construction market – KBIS (the Kitchen & Bath Industry Show) & IBS (the International Builders’ Show) – continue to prove highly relevant.
+Armed with a tremendous amount of valuable information shared by leading industry experts, we narrowed our focus on topics and insights that can help homeowners make smart design decisions for both the near and long term.

 Why Flexibility is the #1 Design Trend for Homeowners

 Though we did not hear any speaker state “Flexibility is #1” at either conference, we can certainly attest that Flexibility was a prevalent undercurrent that connected many of the topics discussed.

 Decision-making for homeowners will continue to be daunting with a confluence of unavoidable changes stemming from:

 - New Technology